Comcast Launches New 24/7 Workplace Surveillance Service

 Who's taking bets on how long before some company is seriously compromised by this?

 Who shall watch those selfsame watchers?
-(Score:2)
+(Score:3)

 So now we have a level of people who spend all their time watching other people working (or faking it), but the obvious new job opportunity is to get a job watching the guys who are watching the other guys.